Halke1986/starsector-ai-tweaks/README.md

 progress, and will probably remain so for a long time.
 The custom AI can be activated via a hullmod on all ship except phase and non combat carriers.

+As an addition, custom AI makes the ship default to Search and Destroy order.
+The ship will not be automatically assigned to Assault, Eliminate or any other tasks.
+Player can manually assign the ship to any tasks.

 ![custom_ship_ai](https://raw.githubusercontent.com/Halke1986/starsector-ai-tweaks/master/images/custom_ship_ai.png)

 ### 2. Ships rotate to aim hardpoints and correctly handle broadside builds ###